CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

 All of our code dependencies only move from the outer levels inward.
 Code on the inner layers have no knowledge of methods on the outer layers.
 The variables, methods and classes that exist in the outer layers are not mentioned in the more inward levels.
 Our two external interfaces the GUI and the CLI only interact with our controller layer, which includes 34 commands and a number of gateways, as found in AdminCommands, GroupCommands, RecipeBookCommands, RecipeViewerCommands and UserPreferenceCommands, and the Gateways package.

 For the most part, every layer depends only on the layer below it, but there are some violations where entities are accessed directly from the controller and gateway layer in our code left to fix.
-Namely, the PreferenceBookCSVReader gateway uses the constructor for a PreferenceBook, which we can fix by creating a PreferenceBookFactory, and the RateRecipeCommand controller calls the getUsername getter method in the User entity.
+Namely, the PreferenceBookCSVReader gateway uses the constructor for a PreferenceBook, which we can fix by creating a PreferenceBookFactory, and the RateRecipeCommand controller calls the getUsername getter method in the User entity, which we can fix by creating a new UseCase class with this responsibility.

 As an example scenario walkthrough, we can look at what happens when the user decides to add a recipe to a subrecipe book.
 If either the CLI or GUI is used, the controller AddToSubRecipeBook would call its runAction method.
 Then, the RecipeCollectionFacade UseCase is used to find the recipe that the user inputted in the RecipeCollection of all recipes by calling findRecipe method within it.
 Internally, this calls the findRecipe method in the entity RecipeCollection, getting the appropriate recipe object, if it exists.